 SHLP-2 and SHLP-6 Patent Coverage

 We are the exclusive licensee from the Regents to intellectual property for SHLP-2 and SHLP-6 and their analogs.
-This intellectual property includes an issued U.S. patent and pending application with terms expiring on May 1, 2029.
+This intellectual property includes an issued U.S. patent and pending application with a term expiring in 2029.